sabahzero/q2_metabolomicsgnps/README.md

 A. Install Qiime2 and activate environment by following the steps described [here](https://docs.qiime2.org/2018.6/install/native/).

 Test if the Qiime2 installation was successful by typing the following command in your terminal environment.
-If Qiime2 was successfully installed, options will appear.:
+If Qiime2 was successfully installed, options will appear:

 ```
 qiime